 Now Wealthfront is tackling one of the most common complaints about Modern Portfolio Theory (MPT) (and, to a lesser degree, robo advisors, since they follow MPT): the lack of any downside risk protection.

 While a robo advisor will do great in a bull market, it might not perform well in times of stock market corrections, bear markets, high inflation or any decent amount of volatility.
-With the existing batch of robo-investing services, until now, the only lever you could pull to decrease your beta (the volatility of your returns) was to increase your asset allocation to fixed income.
+With the current batch of robo-investing services, until now, the only lever you could pull to decrease your beta (the volatility of your returns) was to increase your asset allocation to fixed income.

 That's now changing with Wealthfront's Risk Parity service.
 This is part of the PassivePlus collection of services that Wealthfront is using to improve upon existing passive investing strategies.
 The Risk Parity service will be available to investors who have taxable investments of $100,000 or more.